-When analyzing the results per specific department, we see a variation of contributing factors and their probability.
-For example, in Ophthalmology the probability is consistently-100 in 5 features decreasing the chance of an error.
-In General surgery 2 features varies between 1168-1283% in increase probability for errors (feature (B)- Surgery is paused because of discrepancy in third count, and (C)- Discrepancy in second count).
-Two features were found to decrease the probability for occurrence of NE between -81% and -100%, both related to scanning the fascia before closure.
-Also in Orthopedics, the same two features increase the probability to error (1540-1950%) and three features decrease the probability ((F)-Surgeon scans the cavity/fascia before closure, (H)- Second count is performed before closure of fascia/cavity, (I)- Procedure's type is compared to the one written in patient's file (-65 to -87%).
+When analyzing the results per department, we see a variation of contributing factors and their probability.
+In Oophthalmology the probability is consistently-100 in five features decreasing the chance of an error.
+In general surgery, two features varies between 1168-1283% that increase probability of an error (feature (B)- Surgery is paused because of discrepancy in third count, and (C)- Discrepancy in second count).
+Two features were found to decrease the probability of NE between -81% and -100%, both related to scanning the fascia before closure.
+I orthopedics, the same two features increase the probability of error (1540-1950%) and three features decrease the probability ((F)-Surgeon scans the cavity/fascia before closure, (H)- Second count is performed before closure of fascia/cavity, (I)- Procedure's type is compared to the one written in patient's file (-65 to -87%).
 Same as Urology where the same two features had increase probability for occurrence of NE varied from 1125-1150%, one feature had a decreased probability of -100% for occurrence of NE (D)- Length of surgery 1-2 hours (-100%) and two feature had increased probability for occurrence of NE (11-577% (A)- In case of discrepancy in the count of absorbable items, their package is taken out from the OR, (E)- Length of surgery >4 hours).
 In Cardiology, only two features were found to have increased probability to error in smaller impact of 128-160% ((C)- Discrepancy in second count, (G)- Length of surgery <1 hour), while three features have impact of -100% to decrease the probability of NE.
 In the gynecological department, three features have decreased probability for an error (-2.78 to -77%) and two features were found to increase the probability (269%) and are related to discrepancies in second and third count (feature (B) and feature (C)).

 Effects of Feature Combinations

-In the above analysis, single features were analyzed.
-In the following analysis as well as in the graphs below, the prediction rate of the top 15-20 pairs of features are shown for each department and is showing an accumulated impact on increased probability to an error of 2000-3150% .
+In the following analysis (Figure x) , the prediction rate of the top 15-20 pairs of features are shown for each department and an accumulated impact on increased probability is shown to an error of 2000-3150% .
 Evaluation of combined features allowed us to examine non-trivial features and their predictive power.
 As before, we first examined the contribution of each combination of features using the trained RF model and calculated the probability change when both features assume the value True compared to all other cases in the database.
-In graph 1, we present the probability change of each of the identified feature combinations.
-Interestingly, in graph 1A (General Surgery), there are 14 feature combinations that bring about a probability change of 13,600%.
-In comparison, the single feature analysis done above (reported in table 2), has revealed a probably change of 1287% and 1168% at most, surprisingly by 2 features that are not part of the 14 feature combinations identified here.
+In Figure 1, we present the probability change of each of the identified feature combinations.
+Interestingly (in general surgery, there are 14 feature combinations that bring about a probability change of 13,600% (Figure 1A).
+In comparison, the single feature analysis done above (Table 2), revealed a probably change of 1,287% and 1,168%, surprisingly by two features that are not part of the 14 feature combinations identified here.

-In graph 1B (Gynecology), the effect of every identified feature combination is assosiated with a probability change of 1000-2000%.
-In the single feature analysis (table 2), results show that the effect of every single feature is <900%.
-Specifically, for only 2 features, and the rest are lagging behind with <150%.
+In Figure 1B (gynecology), the effect of every identified feature combination is assosiated with a probability change of 1000-2000%.
+In the single feature analysis (Table 2), the effect of every single feature was <900%, Specifically, for only two features, and the rest lagged behind with <150%.

-In graph 1C (ENT), results show that the accumulated effect of 2 features together, there are dozens of pairs with an effect of 3150-2000%, while the effect of a single feature is up to 1350% impact on error, for only 2 features, while the rest are lagging behind with <50%.
+Among ENT surgery, results show that the accumulated effect of 2 features together, there are dozens of pairs with an effect of 3150-2000%, while the effect of a single feature is up to 1350% impact on error, for only 2 features, while the rest are lagging behind with <50% (Figure 1C).